CommuniCityProject/communicity_toolbox/docs/data-models.md

 # Toolbox Data Models

-The publication and consumption of NGSI entities is done following the data models defined in the Toolbox.
+The publication and consumption of NGSI entities are done following the data models defined in the Toolbox.
+Their specifications can be found [here](https://github.com/CommuniCityProject/communicity_toolbox/tree/master/docs/DataModels).
 To facilitate the management of this data, a set of Python classes is provided as well.

 The developed data models are listed here: